serapio/mindmeld-js-sdk/README.md

 function onTokenSuccess () {
     console.log('Your access token was successfully retrieved: ' + MM.token + '.');
-    console.log('The active user id has been set to: ' + MM.activeUserId);
+    console.log('The active user id has been set to: ' + MM.activeUserID);
 }

 function onTokenError (error) {